solana-labs/solana/doc/json-rpc.md

 Returns a transaction receipt

 ##### Parameters:
-* `string` - SIGNATURE of transaction to confirm, as base-58 encoded string
+* `string` - Signature of Transaction to confirm, as base-58 encoded string

 ##### Results:
-* `boolean` - transaction status, true if transaction is confirmed
+* `boolean` - Transaction status, true if Transaction is confirmed

 ##### Example:
 ```bash